Do you have seasonal or year-round allergies?

 Do air purifiers really work for allergies?

-There are several top air purifiers for allergy sufferers.
+There are several top air purifiers for allergies.
 Depending on the size you need, any of these models will work best:

 Each one of these air purifiers was reviewed in the buying guide above.